jlvdoorn/bluesky/README.md

 This plugin is build for the use together with [bluesky](https://github.com/TUDelft-CNS-ATM/bluesky) built by the TU Delft Air Traffic Management department.

 ## Status
-Work in Progress - Testing Version 1.0
+Ready for Release - Working Version 1.1